Sarah Creviston Lee: Writer, Historian, Podcaster

 As a teenager I fell in love with history.
 At age 13, I belonged to the local Junior Historical Society and volunteered at the Historical Society Museum in Bloomington, Indiana.
 It was there that I saw my very first exhibit about World War II.
 It hit me with such intense fascination, I was never the same.
 After reading every single book about WWII in the YA fiction section of my library (some of which gave me nightmares!), that time period was written onto my heart.

 Besides writing and doing research, I continue the pursuit for my love of history by writing at my blog HISTORY: Preserved.
 I specialize in studying and experimenting with WWII ration recipes.
 I also write about museums, historical sewing, and vintage cooking.
-My family and I also occasionally participate in WWII reenactment events where we teach about Boy Scouts in wartime, rationing, and the British Women's Land Army.
+My family and I also occasionally participate in WWII reenactment events where we teach about Boy Scouts in wartime, food rationing, and the British Women's Land Army.

 I'm a wife to an amazing husband and mom to three great kids whom we homeschool.
 Maryland is the state we call home.